JJSalsbury/Pulse-Share/README.md

 Pulse Share is a spinal cord stimulation setting community forum primarily for individuals living with SCI, clinicians, and researchers to characterize, share, observe, rate, and comment on spinal cord stimulation settings.

 The application provides both administrative and public user access.
-Users can create and edit their profile, edit and delete posts and comments to other users posts.
+Users can create and edit their profile, edit and delete posts and comment on other users posts.
 Users can upload photos and video to comments and posts.
 Users can be made moderators and help moderate the forum.
 User accounts can be deleted.

 ## Screenshots